State of Sociotype 2025

 In recent times, a significant problem in pop psychology, of which classic socionics is a part, has been the growing number of branches and schools that continue to multiply and diverge from each other, despite attempting to represent almost the same framework for understanding of the same subject.
 This created a demand for adopting an approach and methodology that would prevent moving in cycles, and instead use all these branches in a more constructive way—as leverage and fuel for the benefit of a new meta-system.

-By using modern technology and statistical methods it became possible to quantitative extract 16 consistent interconnections of global type images, to fold and analyze them more scientifically and mathematically.
+By using modern technology and statistical methods, it has become possible to quantitatively extract 16 consistent and denoised intersections of global-type images, allowing for more scientific and mathematical folding and analysis.

 The essence of scientific statistical approach in socionics was pioneered by works of Viktor Talanov, who laid the foundation for it.
-And which is used as a core basis in this specific, and some other applications.
+And which is the important part in this application.

 The good part is that the approach, while giving clarity and simplicity on top of high scientific rigor, still does not go against any of the existing (or upcoming) alternative developments in this field.
 Additionally, allowing the construction of new meta-frameworks on top of it.